opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 ### Metrics
 Configure fields for which you need to perform aggregations.
 This is required property as part of star-tree configuration.
-- Currently, supported fields for `metrics` are of [numeric field types](https://opensearch.org/docs/latest/field-types/supported-field-types/numeric/) with the exception of `unsigned_long`.
+- Currently, supported fields for `metrics` are of [numeric field types](https://opensearch.org/docs/latest/field-types/supported-field-types/numeric/) with the exception of `unsigned_long` (see [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/15231)).
 - Supported metric aggregations include `Min`, `Max`, `Sum`, `Avg` and `Value_count`.
   - `Avg` is a derived metric based on `Sum` and `Value_count` and is not indexed and is derived on query time.
-Rest are base metrics which are indexed.
+Rest of the base metrics are indexed.
 - Maximum of `100` base metrics are supported per Star Tree index.

 For example, say you provide `Min`, `Max`, `Sum` and `Value_count` as part of all fields as part of `metrics` configuration, you can provide up to 25 fields as below